Committed to the Wairarapa

 It’s also one of New Zealand’s top food and wine destinations offering some of the country’s premium wines and everything from country cooking to fine cuisine in its many cafes, vineyards and restaurants.
 The Wairarapa is a true escape – all within an hour’s drive of Wellington, and is at the heart of the Classic New Zealand Wine Trail.

-Highlights of a trip to the Wairarapa include:
+Must see visits to the Wairarapa include:

 The Tui Brewery – enjoy a Tui HQ tasting and tour experience.